commschamp/cc_tutorial/tutorials/tutorial8/README.md

 ## Summary
 - Returning non-void values from the handling functions is also supported.
-- There is a need to define inner `RetType` type which specifies the return type of every `handle()` member function.
+- There is a need to define inner `RetType` type inside the handler class which specifies the return type of every `handle()` member function.
 - The [comms::Message::dispatch()](https://arobenko.github.io/comms_doc/classcomms_1_1Message.html)
-  as well as all the functions in [comms/dispatch.h](https://arobenko.github.io/comms_doc/dispatch_8h.html) use the inner `RetType` of the handler class to define their own return types.
+  as well as all `comms::dispatchMsg*()` functions in [comms/dispatch.h](https://arobenko.github.io/comms_doc/dispatch_8h.html) use the inner `RetType` of the handler class to define their own return types.
 - In case the handler class is forward declared, the automatic determination of the return type is not possible and as the result `void` is assumed.